Talent Management | Compensation for Employees

 • Variable compensation – designed to incentivize performance, encourage the right behaviors and drive employee growth and development.
 For higher paid employees, a portion of variable compensation may be deferred, balancing short-term with our medium and long-term interests.

 We seek to balance the components of compensation between fixed and variable according to the employee's role and seniority.
 In principle, the proportion of compensation that is deferred increases with employee's compensation.
-Guaranteed compensation is allowed only in limited circumstances such as new hire or, where allowed, strategic business needs.
+Guaranteed compensation is allowed only in limited circumstances such as for new hires or, where allowed, strategic business needs.
 Multi-year guarantees are typically prohibited.

 In addition, when granting compensation, it shall be specified that in the event of a material revision of financial statements or a material violation of applicable laws and regulations or Nomura Group rules and policies, employees' compensation may be subject to reduction, suspension, forfeiture of rights, cancellation, offset by other compensation, or re-payment (so-called "clawback").